Hypercubed/autocmdr/test/example/Readme.md

 * Add completion helper to ~/.bashrc (or ~/.zshrc) `example completion >> ~/.bashrc`
 * Add completion to current shell `. <(example completion)`

+## config

+You can set options with this the `example config` command.  `example config` will list all config variables.  `example config name` will get a value,  `example config name value` will set a value.

 # License